 If you want to be an elite at anything in life, you need to work hard to achieve your goals.
 Elite sportsmen have to train hard, scholars have to study hard and to advance in your workplace, you have to work hard.

 If you want to be a successful property investor, you have to work at it.
-Here’s what you need to do to become Property Fit and become a success property investor.
+Here’s what you need to do to become Property Fit and become a successful property investor.

 Here is the first shift in thinking you must understand: that going into debt is not always a bad thing, assuming you acquire the right asset that produces the right return.
 Don’t be scared of debt as it is your friend if managed correctly when you a property investor.